redBorder/cookbook-zookeeper/README.md

 5. Run the tests, ensuring they all pass
 6. Submit a Pull Request using Github

 ## License

-GNU AFFERO GENERAL PUBLIC LICENSE
-Version 3, 19 November 2007
+GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007

-## Authors
-Authors: Enrique Jimenez <ejimenez@redborder.com>